The default rating scale in Klaus is positive/negative/not applicable.

-Changing the visual representation of your rating scale will not have an impact on your dashboard, since from a score calculation point of view, all ratings are numerical anyway (even if displayed as an emoji.
+Changing the visual representation of your rating scale will not have an impact on your Dashboard, since from a score calculation point of view, all ratings are numerical anyway (even if displayed as an emoji).

 De/activating the skip-categories option

-The option n/a allows reviewers to not rate a specific category, which might not be applicable to the ticket in question.
+The option n/a allows reviewers to not rate a specific category, which might not be applicable to the conversation in question.
 If skipping is enabled, reviewers can simply not rate those categories, and they’ll be marked as n/a upon submitting the review.

 When you newly allow customers to skip categories, nothing will change.

-If you disable the option to skip categories, reviewers will have to rate all categories from that moment onwards, and they won’t be able to change ratings from past tickets unless they rate every single category.
+If you disable the option to skip categories, reviewers will have to rate all categories from that moment onwards, and they won’t be able to change ratings from past conversations unless they rate every single category.

 Changing the rating scale completely

-If you change from one rating scale to a different one (e.g. from the traditional two-point scale to the new 5-point scale), you will automatically create a completely new rating system, since it is not possible to compare 2-point metrics with 5-point metrics.
+If you change from one rating scale to a different one (e.g. from the traditional 2-point scale to the new 5-point scale), you will automatically create a completely new rating system, since it is not possible to compare 2-point metrics with 5-point metrics.